microsoft/appcenter-sdk-android/README.md

 1. **Analytics**: Sonoma Analytics helps you understand user behavior and customer engagement to improve your Android app.
 The SDK automatically captures session count, device properties like model, OS Version etc. and pages.
 You can define your own custom events to measure things that matter to your business.
 All the information captured is available in the Sonoma portal for you to analyze the data.

-2. **Error Reporting**: The Sonoma SDK will automatically generate a crash log every time your app crashes.
+2. **Crashes**: The Sonoma SDK will automatically generate a crash log every time your app crashes.
 The log is first written to the device's storage and when the user starts the app again, the crash report will be forwarded to Sonoma.
 Collecting crashes works for both beta and live apps, i.e. those submitted to Google Play or other app stores.
 Crash logs contain viable information for you to help resolve the issue.
 The SDK gives you a lot of flexibility how to handle a crash log.
 As a developer you can collect and add additional information to the report if you like.

 This document contains the following sections: